 Registration is from 2:00 p.m.-4:30 p.m. on Sunday, June 14th.
-Registration is at Turner-Bishop Hall on the corner of Santa Gertrudis Ave. and Retama St., just south of the main entrance to the university.
+Registration is at Lucio Hall on Retama Dr., just behind the Javelina Dining Hall.
 Leave everything in the car except for the paperwork you’ve received from TAMUK and your checkbook.
-Go in the front door facing Santa Gertrudis.
 We are not set up to take credit/debit cards on site.
 Any credit card payments must be made through the secure website linked to the band camp webpage, no later than June 14th.

 At registration, be sure to pick up: